ZwFink/website_content/content/home/experience.md

   date_start = "2018-03-15"
   date_end = ""
   description = """
-  * Designed, implemented algorithms for efficient oligonucleotide probe design and analysis.
+  * Designed and implemented algorithms for efficient analyses to comprehensively determine an individual's viral exposure history.
+This algorithm achieves similar levels of coverage of the human virome with 37-54% fewer probes than other algorithms.
-  * Wrote and was awarded two undergraduate research grants.
+  * Proposed and received funding for the PepSIRF software package implementing these algorithms.
   * Engaged in outreach activities to attract more students to participate in undergraduate research.
   * Supervisor: Jason Ladner
   """